Spanish study finds AstraZeneca vaccine followed by Pfizer dose is safe and effective | Health

-A Spanish study on mixing COVID-19 vaccines has found that giving a dose of Pfizer's drug to people who already received the first shot of AstraZeneca vaccine is highly safe and effective, the researchers said on Tuesday.
+A Spanish study on mixing COVID-19 vaccines has found that giving a dose of Pfizer's drug to people who already received the first shot of the AstraZeneca vaccine is highly safe and effective, preliminary results showed on Tuesday.

-The so-called Combivacs study, run by Spain's state-backed Carlos III Health Institute, found the immune response in people who received a Pfizer shot was between 30 and 40 times greater than in a control group who only had AstraZeneca dose.
+The Combivacs study, run by Spain's state-backed Carlos III Health Institute, found the presence of IgG antibodies in the bloodstream was between 30 and 40 times higher in people who got the follow-up Pfizer shot than in a control group who only received one AstraZeneca dose.
+Meanwhile, the presence of neutralizing antibodies rose sevenfold after a Pfizer dose, significantly more than the doubling effect observed after a second AstraZeneca shot.

-Few serious side effects were reported among the 600 participants, the authors said.
+Around 670 volunteers between the ages of 18-59 who had already received the first dose of AstraZeneca's vaccine participated in the study, with some 450 given a Pfizer dose.
+Just 1.7% of the participants reported severe side effects, which were limited to headaches, muscle pain, and general malaise, said Dr. Magdalena Campins, one of the study's leaders.

+"These are not symptoms that can be considered serious," she said.
+In a U.K. "mix-and-match" study, first findings recently showed that people vaccinated with a shot of Pfizer's vaccine followed by a dose of AstraZeneca's, or vice versa, were more likely to report mild or moderate symptoms such as headaches or chills than if they received two of the same type.
+Data on immune responses are expected in the coming months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)